-Tragedy struck the publican in 1901 when his wife, Rebecca, died.
+Tragedy struck the publican in 1901 when his wife, Bridget, died.
 The following year he was fined 20 shillings, plus £1 6s 6d costs for each charge of selling under-proof rum and whiskey to his customers.
 The lesson, it seems was never learnt as eight years later he was again before the magistrate on similar charges.
 This time though he was slammed with a much heftier fine after tests proved that his brandy was 32.2 per cent underproof, having 9½ per cent of added water; his whiskey was 30.8 per cent underproof, by the addition of 7¾ per cent of added water, and his rum was 29.7 underproof with 7¼ per cent of added water.
 For each offence Roche was fined in February 1910, £2 with 6s costs, and half the fines were ordered to go to the Police Reward Fund.

 At the age of 59, in 1910, Roche retired as publican of the Parkview Hotel, while continuing his role as an alderman with Redfern Council.
 The Sydney Sunday Sun reported on August 14 1910:

 Alderman James Roche has been a prominent business man in South Sydney for many years, and when he relinquished business last week the people of Alexandria determined to acknowledge his services.
 Accordingly, there was a party in the local Town Hall, where the Mayor presided, and Alderman Roche was presented with a gold watch and chain.
 A pleasant evening was spent in songs and eulogistic speeches.